sarmadiali98/ReLico/README.md

 - **Z3**
 - **RMC 2.14** for the Timed Rebeca/RMC side

-The benchmark script runs the LF verifier pipeline on the benchmark set and records generated verification artifacts and timing summaries.
+The helper script `verifier-benchmarks/scripts/check_env.sh` checks whether the expected tools are available on the current machine.

 ### Important distinction